All Episodes

 It's not the White House.

-That's the Swiss board.
+That's the second thing.

 You got to tell Congress.

-No, we need to tell the president, because it's in the president's hands.
+No, we need to tell the president because it's in the president's hands.

-When is Clint Lorraine?
+When he is afraid.

 So the Secretary of Defense came.